pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 ### <a id="extending-default-resources"></a>Extending the default provisioned resources

-To customize and extend the default out of box configuration for the Namespace Provisioner that is templated in the  [`default-resources`](about.hbs.md#nsp-component-default-resources) Secret, add [additional sources](install.hbs.md#customized-install) in the `tap-values.yaml` configuration file.
+To customize and extend the default configuration for the Namespace Provisioner that is templated in the  [`default-resources`](about.hbs.md#nsp-component-default-resources) Secret, add [additional sources](install.hbs.md#customized-install) in the `tap-values.yaml` configuration file.
 For example, to adjust quota allocation or to create other namespace resources.
 For details of